 Calculate the total amount of energy consumed by your organisation – that is used by buildings, manufacturing processes, and transport.

 Identify the activities and assets that account for at least 95% of your total energy consumption.
+Energy Saving Opportunities should also be identified, and their monetary and energy savings calculated/reported as well.

 An evidence pack will need to be compiled keep a record of how you have complied with your obligations.